Title

 Early Exploration Of America: French Expeditions

-Along the way, French forts and outposts translate into many of the enduring cities of the Midwest.
+Along the way, French forts and outposts translate into many of the enduring cities in Canada and the American Midwest.

 YearLocation